vanboefer/lint_ii/README.md

 **LiNT-II** is a Python implementation of **LiNT** (*Leesbaar­heids­instrument voor Nederlandse Teksten*), a readability assessment tool that analyzes Dutch texts and estimates their difficulty.

-LiNT-II outputs a readability score per sentence based on 4 features:
+LiNT-II outputs a readability score based on 4 features:

 Feature | Description
 --- | ---
-**word frequency** | Mean word frequency of all the content words in the text (excluding proper nouns).
-Less frequent words make a text more difficult.
+**word frequency** | Mean word frequency of all the content words in the text (excluding proper nouns). <br>➡ Less frequent words make a text more difficult.
 **syntactic dependency length** | The biggest syntactic dependency length (SDL) in each sentence, averaged over all sentences in the text.
-SDL is calculated as the number of words between a syntactic head and its dependent (e.g., verb-subject).
-Bigger SDL makes a sentence more difficult.
+SDL is calculated as the number of words between a syntactic head and its dependent (e.g., verb-subject). <br>➡ Bigger SDL's make a text more difficult.
-**proportion concrete nouns** | Proportion of concrete nouns out of all the nouns in the text.
-Concrete nouns are less difficult than abstract nouns.
+**content words per clause** | Mean number of content words (excluding adverbs) per clause. <br>➡ Larger number of content words indicates dense information and makes a text more difficult.
-**content words per clause** | Number of content words (excluding adverbs) per clause.
-Larger number of content words indicates dense information and makes a text more difficult.
+**proportion concrete nouns** | Mean proportion of concrete nouns out of all the nouns in the text. <br>➡ Smaller proportion of concrete nouns (i.e. many abstract nouns) makes a text more difficult.

 #### Definitions